Your Water Updates

 Thanks to everyone who came to the Annual Meeting on March 27.
 We had a record turn-out, with 56 members attending!
 You can read over the minutes and view the slideshow by clicking the above links.
 We want to continue to improve our communication with members, as well as to increase volunteerism within the membership.
 Please consider lending your time and talents to keep BCLC flowing: add your name to our volunteer team here.

-Water is being added to the main the canal this month.
-We will begin to open lateral lines into our district once the sediment has settled out and the lines are clear and ready to handle the water.
+Water is being added to the main canal this month.
+We will begin to open lateral lines into our districts once the sediment has settled out and the lines are clear and ready to handle the water.
 We usually expect May 1 as a guaranteed day to send the water, but if everything is ready earlier than that (this is where volunteering can help!), we will get the water going in April.

 March 2025